SQream/sqream_docs/connecting_to_sqream/client_drivers/Kafka/index.rst

    * - Parameter
      - Description
    * - Topic
-     - Must be defined according to sink connector
+     - Must be defined according to sink connector.
    * - ``sqream.jdbc.table.columntypes``
-     - SQream data types to match the columns that were defined in the Sink Connector sqream.csvOrder parameter.
+     - SQream data types which must match the columns that were defined in the Sink Connector sqream.csvOrder parameter.
    * - ``sqream.jdbc.table.columnnames``
-     - SQream column names as defined in the Sink Connector configuration file.
+     - The table column names by which streamed data is arranged.
+The ``sqream.jdbc.table.columnnames`` column names must align with the Sink Connector column names.
    * - ``sqream.input.inputfields``
      - Columns as defined in the original Kafka message.

 Configuring The SQream Loader
 ---------------------------